meteor/meteor/content/collections.md

 Another thing to be aware of, especially with such multi-stage deploys, is that being prepared to rollback is important!
 For this reason, the migrations package allows you to specify a `down()` function and set `MIGRATION=x` to migration _back_ to version `x`.

-If you find you need to roll your code version back, you'll need to be careful about the data, and step careful through your deployment steps in reverse.
+If you find you need to roll your code version back, you'll need to be careful about the data, and step carefully through your deployment steps in reverse.

 ## Relations between collections